Your physical health

 People with serious mental illness can be more prone to some physical conditions:

-For this reason, at the Trust we have set a quality goal to ensurea that all patients in contact with mental health services also access relevant physical healthcare screening and services.
+We have a physical health strategy to make sure that all patients in contact with mental health services also access relevant physical healthcare screening and services.

-As part of service user care planning, we measure blood pressure, height and weight, and sometimes do blood tests.
+As part of service user care planning, we perform physiological observation including measurement of blood pressure, height, weight, and do various blood tests.
 If we find results are outside normal limits, we offer further actions and advice.

 To help prevent disease, we provide education and information on:

-For further information on any of these subjects, please talk to staff in the wards and departments or contact the physical health team:Tel: 01603 421445Kingfisher House Hellesdon Hospital Drayton High Road Norwich NR6 5BE
+For further information on any of these subjects, please talk to staff on our wards or in our departments, or contact the physical health team.